 |Total Tuition Fees||$18,420||$38,400|

 |Number of courses||20||20|

 Tuition deposit for international students: $7,900

 First term tuition deposit for domestic students: $500

-*30% discount for Canadian forces members and veterans
+*30% discount applies for Canadian Forces members and veterans on all programs.